All About Internet Radio Broadcasting

 Internet Radio Servers

-As you can see in the timeline above, Shoutcast and Icecast, the two most popular Internet radio servers, were released within three weeks of each other in the late nineties.
-In comparison, both are free but have distinct advantages and disadvantages.
 For example, on one hand, Shoutcast has the bigger streaming directory, but server support is limited and development is kind of a joke at this point.
-On the other hand, Icecast’s lead developer, King Karl, is tried and true, solid.
+On the other hand, Icecast's lead developer, King Karl, is tried and true, solid.
 However, the Icecast directory will not attract nearly as many listeners to your Internet radio station.
-In theory, that’s the catch and decision you have to make as a broadcaster.
+In theory, that's the catch and decision you have to make as a broadcaster.
 Although, as you will read below, some skilled streamers may choose to relay Shoutcast servers through Icecast servers to get the best of both worlds.

 Shoutcast Radio Servers

 The trick to Shoutcast servers these days is actually knowing how to get your station listed in the Shoutcast directory.
-It’s not as easy as it used to be for most users and requires a bit of tech-savvy.
-Shoutcast v1 servers didn’t require any type of verification.
-You simply changed the Shoutcast settings to ‘PublicServer=yes
+It's not as easy as it used to be for most users and requires a bit of tech-savvy.
+Shoutcast v1 servers didn't require any type of verification.
+You simply changed the Shoutcast settings to 'PublicServer=yes' in the configuration file or streaming control panel, saved, and your station was automatically listed in minutes.

 Shoutcast v2 now requires you to use an authorization hash.
 This is a much more secure method.
 However, it can be frustrating for some broadcasters.
 Of course, you can open a ticket as a Gecko client if you need assistance.
-Our server admins perform this task on an almost daily basis.
+Our server admins perform this task on a daily basis.

 Icecast Radio Servers